The Maynard School: Academic environment

 Although previously a boarding school, Maynard's now accepts only day students.
 Before World War 2, both boys and girls were welcomed in Y1 and Y2, although the Maynard now accepts girls only.
 Many of the original buildings constructed following the split with the Bishop Blackall School in the late nineteenth century remain largely unchanged, even in spite of the damage from the blitz.
 In addition to these buildings the school has expanded; creating indoor sports facilities, new tennis courts and libraries, a sixth form centre, an ICT facility (funded by the Wolfson Foundation) and most recently has updated the gym to create a Performing arts centre with an extension of a cardiovascular suite attached.

 The school offers extra-curricular activities to its students; from team sports competing at the regional and national level, to language clubs and trips abroad.
 Girls take part in the Duke of Edinburgh Awards and participation in the annual Ten Tors hiking competition has been a particular staple in the school's history.
 Maynard teams have had Ten Tors success over the years, including being the first all-girls' teams back in 2005 and 2012.

 Academic standards

 The school performs consistently well in UK school league tables, the 2016 results placed the school 16th in the country at GCSE in the Daily Telegraph Independent Schools League Tables.
 2017 Department for Education League Tables ranked the school as the best independent school in Devon in key areas.
 In a recent ISI inspection, the school was rated excellent and its teaching staff were given the highest praise; the assessors noting that academic standards were above average even when compared to other selective schools.

 In 2023, 74% achieved grades 9-7 in GCSE and 51% attained A*/A grades in A-level.

+In 2025, the school received the distinction of ISI 'Signigicant Strength' award.